crate-crypto/rust-verkle/ipa-multipoint/docs/3-vcs-divide-lagrange-basis.md

 - To fetch $A(x_i)$ we need to fetch the element at index $i$
 - To fetch $\frac{1}{A(x_i)}$ we need to fetch the element at index $i + 256$

-> Gotcha: You may produce an off by one error, by not realising that the second optimisation skips ahead 255 points for negative values, while the third optimisation skips ahead 256.
-This is because the second optimisation omits the value $\frac{1}{0}$.
+> Gotcha: You may produce an off by one error, by not realising that the second optimization skips ahead 255 points for negative values, while the third optimization skips ahead 256.
+This is because the second optimization omits the value $\frac{1}{0}$.

 ## Evaluate polynomial in evaluation form on a point outside of the domain